Foote: It's time for Cajuns to perform at their best during stretch drive

 If there was any doubt, it’s verified after UL’s 21-17 comeback win over Georgia State on Thursday at Cajun Field.

-“At certain points in time, we have done that,” Napier said when asked if his team is peaking at the right time.
+“At certain points in time, we have done that,” Napier said when asked whether his team is peaking.
 “The Georgia State game, I felt like we could have done better in some areas of our team.
 But I don’t necessarily think we’re trending the wrong way.”

-With that said, Napier is impressed with his team’s mental focus this week in practice.
+Napier is impressed with his team’s mental focus at practice this week.

-“In general, I’ve been very pleased with team’s attitude and approach.
+“In general, I’ve been very pleased with the team’s attitude and approach.
 It’s been really good.”

 The offense hadn’t finished anything all night.

-Their head coach certainly is.
-Asked during the week when final exams are schedule, Napier struggled for the answer.

-"I’m trying to beat Troy, man," he said.
-"That’s a tough one right there."

-The other thing pretty locked in Napier’s mind is the Trojans will be a very formidable opponent.
+The other thing locked into Napier’s mind is the Trojans will be a very formidable opponent.

 UL freshman wide receiver Dontae Fleming is pulling off a tricky balance.